rajarshd/Multi-Step-Reasoning/README.md

 ```

 ## Data
 We are making the pre-processed data and paragraph vectors available so that is is easier to get started.
 They can downloaded from [here](http://iesl.cs.umass.edu/downloads/multi-step-reasoning-iclr19/data.tar.gz).
-(41GB compressed, 56GB decompressed).
+(41GB compressed, 56GB decompressed; user/pass: guest/guest).
 If you need the pretrained paragraph encoder used to generate the vectors, feel free to get in touch with me.
 After un-taring, you will find a directory corresponding to each dataset.
 Each directory further contains:
 ```
 data/ -- Processed data (*.pkl files)